 Lastly, the bike comes with transportation wheels, which are located at the front base of the frame.
 This is really convenient since it is a heavy-duty piece of equipment, weighing 148 lbs (67.1 kg).
 To test the wheels, I moved the bike from one side of my home gym to the other, and it was just as easy as moving a lighter non-commercial spin bike.

-Key Features & Differences
+Key Specs & Differences

 Let's quickly go over the main differences between the C505 and your standard non-commercial spin bike: